 Clean, free, and convenient transportation for all

 The Island Explorer is a fare-free, seasonal, propane-powered bus system that runs through Acadia National Park and its surrounding gateway communities.
 The Island explorer is now a long-running success—the kind that makes it hard to imagine a time when there wasn’t a free, environmentally friendly bus service to explore Acadia national park and the park’s surrounding communities.
-Since its first day of operation in 1999, almost 5.5 million passengers have ridden the buses.
-An estimated 2,081,828 private vehicle trips have been eliminated, along with 29.3 tons of smog-causing pollutants and 19,187 tons of greenhouse gases.
+Since its first day of operation in 1999, more than 6.5 million passengers have ridden the bus.

 As use of the Island Explorer has expanded, additional routes have been developed including the Bicycle Express, which transports bikes—and their riders—from downtown Bar Harbor to the popular Eagle Lake carriage roads; service to and from Ellsworth; and the Pond House Express (sadly, the name “Popover Express” was already taken!), which helps to reduce parking pressure at the Jordan Pond House.